TallahasseeCollegiate Academy

 Where is TCA located?

-TCA is located on the beautiful campus of TCC, at 444 Appleyard Drive.
+TCA is located on the beautiful campus of TSC, at 444 Appleyard Drive.
 The AC building on campus is now the high school building and home to TCA.

-Do Collegiate Academy students pay college tuition and textbook fees?
+Do TCA students pay college tuition and textbook fees?

 No. Students and their families DO NOT pay for classes or textbooks.
 The college courses that students will take are considered dual-enrollment courses.